hussius/deeplearning-biology/README.md

 Explores the use of generative adversarial networks (GAN) in generating new molecular leads for drug candidates.
 In analogy to generating images or video that "look like" they come from some specified distribution, perhaps with some conditioning like "show me a cat picture", the authors reason that novel drug-like molecular structures can be generated with cues about what kind of drug one wants.
 Here they explore a specific type of generative network, an adversarial autoencoder (AAE), and adapt it into what they call a "artificially-intelligent drug discovery engine."

+**Deep learning enables rapid identification of potent DDR1 kinase inhibitors[[github](https://github.com/insilicomedicine/gentrl)][paper](https://www.nature.com/articles/s41587-019-0224-x)]** In this paper, which came out to some fanfare in 2019, an approach called GENTRL (Generative Tensorial Reinforcement Learning) was used to do rapid discovery of small-molecule inhibitors towards an interesting target.
+Using this method, the authors were able to come up with a candidate molecule in just 21 days.
+The model uses an initial generative step with a variational autoencoder and a reinforcement learning procedure for exploring the chemical space.
+They use an interesting loss function based on Kohonen self-organizing maps.
+Tensor decomposition was used to encode the relationship between chemical structures and properties.

 ## Biomarker discovery <a name="biomarker"></a>

 **Deep biomarkers of human aging** [[online predictor](http://www.aging.ai/)][[paper](https://www.ncbi.nlm.nih.gov/pubmed/27191382)]